plepuppy/-Mobile-App/README.md

-# Оценка работы мобильного приложения стартапа по продаже продуктов питания
+# Evaluation of the mobile application of a startup selling food

-## Цель проекта
+## The main goal:

-Анализ воронки продаж и проверка гипотез о работе мобильного приложения.
+Analysis of the sales funnel and testing hypotheses concerning  the operation of the mobile application.

-## Навыки и интсрументы
+## Skills and Tools

-### Библиотеки
+### Libraries
 - Pandas
 - Matplotlib
 - Plotly
 - Seaborn
-### Навыки
+### Skills
-- Визуализация данных
+- Data visualization
-- Проверка гипотез
+- Hypothesis testing
-- A/B-тестирование
+- A/B testing

-## Данные
+## Data
-- Название события;
+- Event name;
-- Уникальный идентификатор пользователя;
+- Unique user ID;
-- Время события;
+- Event time;
-- Номер эксперимента.
+- Experiment number.